sarahmonster/hire-sarah/_projects/wordpress-site-building-study.md

   All sessions were run remotely with a private Slack channel for researchers to share questions and notes whilst the session was running.
 I ended up moderating most of the interviews myself, but benefitted from a number of note-takers on the calls.
 Sessions involved a preliminary interview, followed by an experimental session where we looked over their shoulder as they worked on their own websites, followed by more follow-up conversations.
-We loosely followed a script, but since it was exploratory, the sessions often led down divergent paths." image="/assets/img/site-building-study/user-interview.png"
+We loosely followed a script, but since it was exploratory, the sessions often led down divergent paths." image="/assets/img/site-building-study/user-interview.png" alt="User interview script and a screen grab from a session recording"
 %}

 {% include portfolio-panel.md